anubias/netlay/README.md

-# NETwork reLAY (`netlay`)
+# *NET*work re*LAY* (`netlay`)

-`netlay` is a command-line Linux utility for relaying TCP and UDP sockets between machines.
-It is useful for bridging traffic across networks that are not directly routed together — ideal for development, maintenance, or debugging sessions.
+A command-line Linux utility for asynchronously relaying TCP and UDP sockets between machines.
+Useful for bridging traffic across networks that are not directly routed together — ideal for development, maintenance, or debugging sessions.

 ## Features